AayushK11/Practice-Projects/Convolutional Neural Networks/Handwritten Text Recognition/README.md

 Conv Layer4 - 32 filters, 3x3 filter size, Stride of 1 and Same Padding

-Max Pool Layer4 - Pool Size of 2x2 and Stride of 2
+Max Pool Layer2 - Pool Size of 2x2 and Stride of 2

-Conv Layer4 - 64 filters, 3x3 filter size, Stride of 1 and Same Padding

 Conv Layer5 - 64 filters, 3x3 filter size, Stride of 1 and Same Padding

+Conv Layer6 - 64 filters, 3x3 filter size, Stride of 1 and Same Padding

-Max Pool Layer5 - Pool Size of 2x2 and Stride of 2
+Max Pool Layer3 - Pool Size of 2x2 and Stride of 2

 Fully Connected Layer 1 - 500 Nodes, Relu activation